This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup bean sprouts

-- 1 lime, cut into wedges
+- 1 lime cut into wedges

-- 2 scallions, sliced thinly
+- 2 scallions sliced thinly

-- 1 bunch Basil
+- 1 bunch Basil optional

-- 1 bunch Cilantro
+- 1 bunch Cilantro optional

-- 1 tablespoon fresh mint
+- 1 tablespoon fresh mint optional

-- Fresh Hot Red Pepper, sliced
+- Fresh Hot Red Pepper sliced (optional)

-1. Place onion, garlic, carrot and ginger on a sheet-tray.
+- Prep: Place onion, garlic, carrot and ginger on a sheet-tray.
 Broil for 10 minutes, or until charred.

-2. Parboil the bones: While vegetables are cooking, fill a medium sized pot with water, cover and bring to a boil.
+- Parboil the bones: While vegetables are cooking, fill a medium sized pot with water, cover and bring to a boil.
 Once at a boil, turn down heat to medium low and add the beef bones.
 Cook for 2-3 minutes at a high simmer, never at a rolling boil.
 Drain and skim off any fat that remains on the bones.

-Place the bones in your Instant Pot.
+- Place the bones in your Instant Pot.
 Add charred veggies, apple cider vinegar, spices, and enough water to cover the bones to your Instant Pot.
-Cover and seal the pressure cooker.
+Cover and seal the Instant Pot.
 Using the manual timer, set the pressure cooker to high for 45 minutes.
 Once done, shut off the heat and let sit for 15 minutes.
 After 15 minutes, open the pressure cooker and strain the broth through a fine mesh strainer until it runs clear.
 About 2-3 times.5.
 The Steak: Freeze meat for 30 minutes before cutting to make the slicing thin strips easier.
 While broth is cooking, cook the steak.
 Heat a small skillet with 1 teaspoon olive oil.
 Add in steak and cook on medium heat until no pink remains.
 Set aside in a bowl until ready to eat!

-6. Par-cook your rice noodles based on package instructions and set aside until ready to eat.
+- Noodles: Cook your rice noodles based on package instructions and set aside until ready to eat.

-7. Assembly: Place bone broth in desired bowls.
+- Assemble: Place bone broth in desired bowls.
 Add in desired toppings and devour!

-- * Bone Broth Storage Tips: Place the remaining broth in a covered glass container and store in the fridge for up to 5 days.
+- Bone Broth Storage Tips: Place the remaining broth in a covered glass container and store in the fridge for up to 5 days.
 If you would like to freeze it to make it last for 4-6 months, place it in ice cube trays and transfer cubes to a freezer bag!
 Make sure that the bone broth is fully cooled before you freeze or refrigerate it.
 When the bone broth cools, you might see a layer of fat on the top.
 Simply skim it off using a slotted spoon.

 - *Make it in your slow cooker!